innerNULL/feather/README.md

 by the way, in case we want adjust each feature-slot's hash-bucket size, we can maintain a hash-ring/consistant hash for each slot.

 ## TODO
-* Seperate classes' pybind codes, so when calling cpp interface, do not need linking pybind lib.
+* Seperate classes' pybind codes, so when calling cpp interface, do not need linking/building pybind lib.
-* Supports mapping feature-hash to feather-index
-* Mapping feature-index back to feature-hash
-* Mapping feature-hash back to feature name.
+* Makes `FeaHash::Hash2IndexDictBuild` more solid.